 Myth 10: There’s Too Much to Remember When Setting Up and Breaking Down Camp

-Truth: There are steps to remember when setting up and breaking down camp, but it isn’t too much, and nothing a checklist won’t help with.
-While it may seem overwhelming at first, once you do it a few times, it becomes second nature.
+Truth: There are things to remember when setting up and breaking down camp, but it isn’t too much and nothing a checklist won’t help with.
+While it may seem overwhelming at first, once you do it a few times it becomes second nature.

 Myth 11: RVs are Only for Minimalist Living